webyrd/underconstraints/README.md

 whether the second argument to `*o` is a legal numeral.

-Underconstraints are safe to check independently of each other without extending the constraint store.
-I use this trick in Barliman, but it could be made available at the user level, and would be much more useful.
-Basically it's a constraint to try to fail fast.
-I think it could help with Barliman synthesis, maybe.
+Underconstraints are safe to check independently of each other without extending the constraint store, similarly to the trick used in Barliman to check that each input/output example pair is consistent individually before trying the full synthesis problem, but made available at the user level.

 For a Barliman typed synthesis program, for example, we might write the following: